Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: : A General Framework for Running LLM Inference in Lean

-By default, we adopt the pretrained ReProver model from LeanDojo~\cite{yang2023leandojo}.
-It is based on an encoder-decoder Transformer, ByT5~\cite{xue2022byt5}, that maps an input string to an output string. {\name} makes the model runnable in Lean by wrapping it into a C++ function operating on strings, which can be called in Lean through FFI.
-As Fig.~\ref{fig:lean_copilot} shows, we can run the model either locally via CTranslate2 or on a server.
+By default, we adopt the pretrained ReProver model from LeanDojo \citep{yang2023leandojo} for its multi-faceted capability in not only tactic generation but also premise retrieval.
+ReProver is based on an encoder-decoder Transformer, ByT5 {\citep{xue2022byt5}}, that maps an input string to an output string. {\lc} makes the model runnable in Lean by wrapping its inference into a C++ function operating on strings, which can be called in Lean through FFI.
+As in Fig.~\ref{fig:lean_copilot}, we can run the model either locally via CTranslate2 or on a server.
 We use beam search for decoding the output sequence, with configurable hyperparameters such as temperature and the number of desired output sequences.
 This allows for multiple different output sequences being generated.
-We do not perform tokenization since ByT5 is a tokenizer-free model that works directly on UTF-8 bytes.
+We do not perform tokenization since ByT5 is a tokenizer-free model that works directly on UTF-8 bytes, so is ReProver.

-Other than the default, {\name} is a general framework that supports user-brought models.
-In principle, {\name} should be able to run any model with minimal changes required, through the \texttt{ExternalGenerator} or \texttt{ExternalEncoder} classes.
-To use a model, users just need to wrap it properly to expose the APIs necessary for generation and/or encoding.
-As an example, in our open-source repository, we provide a Python API server and use it to run a few state-of-the-art models, including llmstep-mathlib4-pythia2.8b (a pythia2.8b~\cite{biderman2023pythia} model finetuned on LeanDojo~\cite{yang2023leandojo} in llmstep ~\cite{llmstep}), to demonstrate its simple usage.
-Users can slightly modify this server file to add new models.
+ReProver additionally uses retrieval to select premises based on proof goals.
+It conditions on the concatenation of the retrieved premises and the proof goals to generate tactics.
+Its retriever is based on Dense Passage Retrieval \citep{karpukhin2020densepassageretrievalopendomain}.
+With the pre-computed premise embedding from ReProver, we encode the proof goals using ReProver's encoder, and perform one forward pass with the embedding.
+The encoder is part of the ReProver model and can be run through FFI functions.
+Similarly, we run the retriever natively in Lean by wrapping its forward pass into a C++ function that takes an encoded state vector as input and outputs a vector of relevancy scores.
+The function processes the relevancy scores to obtain a number of highest-ranked premises and returns them as a list of strings.
+It can then be called in Lean through FFI.

-In conclusion, the core artifact we report in {\name} is a general framework that supports running any LLM in Lean through its FFI, either natively via CTranslate2 or on a server.
-While we adopt ReProver as the default, {\name} also supports any user-brought models.
-No matter what LLM is used under the hood, this framework provides efficient LLM inference in Lean, which can power various useful proof automation tools for challenging ITP tasks.
-We will illustrate such tools in Section~\ref{sec:tools}.
+Despite the default setup, {\lc} is a \textit{general framework} that supports \textit{user-brought models}.
+In principle, {\lc} is able to run any model with minimal changes required.
+Users just need to wrap it properly to expose the APIs necessary for generation and/or encoding.

-\section{Building LLM-based Proof Automation with {\name}}
+\section{Building LLM-based Proof Automation with {\lc}}